 The battery “+” terminal is connected to the positive power supply through a power MOSFET (field-effect transistor).
 The battery “-” terminal is connected to the power supply ground through a low-value shunt resistor .

-The charging current is regulated by means of Pulse Width Modulation (PWM), where the MOSFET cyclically turned on and off by the Arduino at an approximate frequency of 1KHz.
+The charging current is regulated by means of Pulse Width Modulation (PWM), where the MOSFET cyclically turned on and off by the Arduino at a frequency of 31.250KHz.
 The charging current is controlled by gradually adjusting the PWM duty cycle which is the ratio between the MOSFET on and off duration.

 is the voltage measured at the battery “+” terminal and is the voltage measured at the battery “-” terminal.
 Both voltages are measured relative to the power supply ground and are used for calculating the voltage across the battery pack and the charging current as follows: